alexion test

 80–90% of MG cases are positive for autoantibodies against AChR.3,6

-The binding of autoantibodies to AChRs at the postsynaptic membrane is thought to reduce the functionality of the receptors via three key mechanisms that ultimately reduce their capacity to generate action potentials, causing muscle weakness:7
+The binding of autoantibodies to AChRs at the postsynaptic membrane is thought to reduce the functionality of the receptors via three key pathophysiological mechanisms that ultimately reduce their capacity to generate action potentials, causing muscle weakness:7

 1. Complement-mediated NMJ destruction